-INTENT TO RAISE QUESTIONS (continued)

-- B) At this point we have not developed a specific procedure for requesting reimbursement for those incremental costs associated with COVID 19.
+INTENT TO RAISE QUESTIONS INTENT TO RAISE QUESTIONS (continued) B) At this point we have not developed a specific procedure for requesting reimbursement for those incremental costs associated with COVID 19.
 For those employees needing equipment to use/take home they will need to complete a virtual ergonomic assessment with Environment Health and Safety and then work with their own departments to determine what equipment is available on campus that can be brought home.
-Any additional items that may need to be purchased will need to be approved by the college fiscal officer before any equipment or supplies are purchased. - 3.2 Chair Bettcher provided the following response from VP Chavez to Senator Laouyene's intent to raise question (question 2) from the meeting of September 22, 2020 (ASM 20-3):
+Any additional items that may need to be purchased will need to be approved by the college fiscal officer before any equipment or supplies are purchased.

-Currently mail is being delivered to the Administration building and to other departments on campus that have made arrangements with mail services for delivery.
+- 3.2 Chair Bettcher provided the following response from VP Chavez to Senator Laouyene's intent to raise question (question 2) from the meeting of September 22, 2020 (ASM 20-3): Currently mail is being delivered to the Administration building and to other departments on campus that have made arrangements with mail services for delivery.
 Those employees that are working on campus may pick up any departmental mail from the distribution center located in the Corporate Yard.
-Finally, each college has a process by which the staff collect and distribute faculty mail.
-Faculty can contact their chair or Resource Manager with questions.

-3.3 Chair Bettcher provided the following response from VP Chavez to Senator Fernando's intent to raise question from the meeting of September 29, 2020 (ASM 20-4):
+Finally, each college has a process by which the staff collect and distribute faculty - 3.3 Chair Bettcher provided the following response from VP Chavez to Senator Fernando's intent to raise question from the meeting of September 29, 2020 (ASM 20-4):